Business Life Cover :: Home

 • Reduces pressure to sell business assets quickly to raise funds.

 Without a funded buy-sell agreement, surviving partners may struggle to finance the purchase of equity from an estate.
 Combining legal agreements with appropriately structured life insurance can support smoother business succession.
-Learn more in our business succession planning guides.
+Learn more in our buy/sell planning guides.

 How to Succed in Business Without Losing Your Soul